For more information about psychotherapy and to make an appointment click here

 for other inquiries contact me at bettina@bettinamathes.net

-Meanwhile psychoanalytic professional organizations, institutes and journal editors can’t bring themselves to name a genocide what is a genocide.
+Meanwhile psychoanalytic professional organizations, institutes and journal editors still can’t bring themselves to name a genocide what is a genocide.
 (The November issue of Parapraxis being the rare exception proving the rule.)

 We don’t have enough evidence, they say.
 (How much more evidence do you need?)
 Naming it a genocide is not helpful, they say.
 (Helpful to whom?)